This page is both for parents and young people. We also have a 'self-help for young people' page here

-We know that just because your child is now legally an adult (18 yrs or over), doesn’t mean you stop worrying about them.
+Parents - we know that just because your child is now legally an adult (18+ yrs), doesn’t mean you stop worrying about them.
 Starting college, university or a new job can be a time of considerable stress and some young people develop emotional or mental health problems.
 Some may have had mental health problems when they were younger and you may be worrying about how they can access support away from home.

 All places of further education and some large employers will offer mental health support, including counselling.
-If they don’t, your son or daughter can see a GP for advice and signposting to local counselling options.
-Your child will need to register with a new GP or a Student Health Service if they have moved away.
+If they don’t, young people can see a GP for advice and signposting to local counselling options.
+They will need to register with a new GP or a Student Health Service if they have moved away.
 There is also a lot of very good self-help information available both on the internet and in books, which can help people connect with eachother, feel less alone and understand more about their condition.

 (See also Confidentiality)

-Have a look at the secondary school section too as many of the resources will be just as relevant for over 18’s and parents of over 18’s.
+Have a look at the secondary school section too as many of the resources are also relevant for over 18’s and parents of over 18’s.
 We have added some of the best and most useful young adult mental health websites and links below.